Hey Pet Parents & Pet Lovers,

 - SmartCat Cat Climber (Attaches to a door!)

 If you’re away I definitely recommend getting an in-home cat sitter.
 Although independent, cats are still social and like interaction.
 While boarding may be the “easier option” cats don’t necessarily get all the attention they need or the room that they need.
 Remember, your little one will be left alone overnight and both of our little ones love curling up with us at night.
 Luckily, we have an amazing friend who comes over whenever we’re in need of a pet sitter, but asking a neighbour or a family member may also be an option for you!

 Remember, while your cat can fend for themselves for a while, you may want to take some extra precautions.

 Water Bowls Spilling

 You will want to leave out lots of water bowls, just in case, your cat spills their regular water bowl all over the floor.
-You may want to think about investing in a fountain to make sure that the water is always filtered and that there is less of a chance that your kitty will knock it over.
-We’ve also noticed that our kitties actually do drink more when fountains are around, so if your kitty is prone to UTIs, this is a great investment for you.
+You may want to think about getting a water fountain to make sure that their water is always filtered and that there is less of a chance that your kitty will knock it over.
+We have two Catit Fountains at all times in our apartment since we noticed that our kitties do drink more when the fountains are around.
+So, if you’ve got a kitty that is prone to UTIs, this is a great investment for you.

 If you’re leaving your cat alone for more than 8-hours you really have to think about heat and cold.
 Make sure you leave a window open if your apartment gets hot during the day, or if you have AC think about turning that up.